 For those that have divested believing that the future of the stock, or even sector, is not looking good, there is always the possibility of short-selling.
 This is the process of taking a position that there will be a decline in a given market, making a bet against the market and profiting if there is a downturn.

 The traditional method of short-selling involves borrowing the physical shares, selling them immediately at the current market price and then repurchasing them later for a (hopefully) lower price.
 You could then keep the difference in price once you’d returned the shares to their owner.

 But short-selling no longer even needs to involve the underlying shares.
-If you divested in a stock, you could take a position to ‘sell’ the same shares using CFDs or spread bets.
+If you divested in a stock, you could take a position to ‘sell’ the same shares using CFDs.
 These derivative products take their price from the underlying market, but do not require the ownership of the asset itself – meaning traders can take a position on markets that are declining as well as rising.

 For traders, the idea of widespread divestment does pose an interesting opportunity to profit from the withdrawing of funds.
 Even if you have not divested yourself, going short amid a divestment trend could enable you to take advantage of the trend or hedge a shareholding.

 Sometimes, you might feel reluctant to divest because you hold a significant portion of the stock.
 If you already have shareholder rights, then an alternative strategy can be to become an active shareholder.
 This is known as an engagement-focused strategy.